 Spear & Jackson Elements Dandelion Weeder Review

 The Spear & Jackson Elements Dandelion Weeder is a simple, basic weeding tool designed to efficiently and easily remove tough dandelions from your garden.
-The head is made from steel and then epoxy covered for rust resistance, as well as to withstand wear and tear.
+The head is made from steel, covered with epoxy.
+This increases rust resistance whilst promoting durability.

-It’s a well designed weed removal tool that is easy to use and comfortable to hold.
-It performs great and is one of the best weeding tools to buy on a budget.
+It’s a well-designed weed removal tool with a 35 cm handle.
+You have to get closer to the ground with this one, but it’s easy to use and comfortable to hold.
+It’s one of the best weeding tools to buy on a budget.

 Kent and Stowe Stainless Steel Hand Weeding Knife Review

 The Kent and Stowe Stainless Steel Hand Weeding Knife is the perfect compact weeding tool for anyone who needs to remove weeds growing in narrow spaces, such as between paving stones, on patios and in other areas.